-- 8.1.
-We will always inform a member of the leadership team of any such serious incident immediately. - 8.2.
-We are not required to inform parents before a search takes place or to seek parental consent to search their child but where we find prohibited items we will inform parents. - 8.3.
-We will always speak to any parent about any serious incidents, which involve the use of force or physical intervention; for example, in averting danger to a child or person, or to manage a child's behaviour if absolutely necessary, including children of all ages.
-We will record as such on our incident report form, noting any witnesses and staff names involved.
+- 9.1 We are not required to inform parents before a search takes place or to seek parental consent to search their child, however, school leaders may choose to inform parents.
+Parents will always be informed when a pupil has been searched. - 9.2 We will always speak to any parent about any serious incidents which involve the use of force or physical intervention; for example, in averting danger to a child or person or to manage a child's behaviour if absolutely necessary, including children of all ages.
+We will always make a written record of such, noting any witnesses and staff names involved.
 Also, we will outline the antecedents and consequences, including any injury sustained and subsequent treatment.
 We will also record when parents are informed and by whom, as well as making a note of parental responses.
-The member of staff who fills out the form will also sign it. - 8.4.
-The Headteacher will fill out a serious incident report form and submit this to Head Office, following Cognita written and current guidance. - 8.5.
-With regard to the Statutory Framework for the Early Years (2014), we will ensure that we fully comply by informing parent/carer(s) on the same day, or as soon as reasonably practicable. - 8.6.
-All complaints about the use of force will be thoroughly investigated in accordance with our complaints procedure.
-The onus will be on the complainant to prove that their allegations are true. - 8.7.
-When we receive an allegation about a member of staff we will follow the relevant section of our safeguarding and child protection policy and procedures, including informing the Designated Officer (local authority) and Cognita Head Office accordingly. - 8.8.
-The decision to exceptionally suspend any teacher rests with the Headteacher at all times.
+The member of staff who completes the written record will sign it.

+- 9.3 The Headteacher will fill out a Serious Incident Report Form and submit this to Cognita, following current guidance. - 9.4 With regard to the Statutory Framework for the Early Years (2014), we will ensure that we fully comply by informing parent/carer(s) on the same day, or as soon as reasonably practicable. - 9.5 All complaints about the use of force will be thoroughly investigated in accordance with our Complaints Procedure.
+The onus will be on the complainant to prove that their allegations are true. - 9.6 When we receive an allegation about a member of staff we will follow the relevant section of our Safeguarding Policy and Procedures, including informing the Designated Officer (local authority) and Cognita Head Office accordingly. - 9.7 The decision to exceptionally suspend any teacher rests with the Headteacher and/or Assistant Director of Education.